 This fine museum has a small collection of sculptures from the site.
 The centrepiece is the 3rd-century-BC lions-on-lotus capital from the Ashoka-era Pillar 10.
 Other highlights include a yakshi (mythical fairy-like being) hanging from a mango tree, and beautifully serene Buddha figures in red sandstone.
 There are also some interesting photos showing the site pre-restoration.
 Admission is included with a ticket for the monuments compound.

-Next door is the preserved Gothic-style ‘bungalow’ of Sir John Marshall, the director of the Archaeological Survey of India who led the excavation and restoration of Sanchi in 1912-19.
+Next door is the preserved Gothic-style ‘bungalow’ of Sir John Marshall, the director of the Archaeological Survey of India who led the excavation and restoration of Sanchi from 1912 to 1919.